knolleary/node-red-workshop-photobooth/docs/part2/adding-controls.md

 1. Edit the WebCam node and untick the 'Clear image after...' option.
 2. Add a new `ui_button` node.
-     - Set its group to the existing `WebCam` group
+     - Set its group to the existing `WebCam` group.
      - Set its size to `1x1`
      - Set the icon to `fa-trash fa-2x`
-     - Clear the label field
+     - Clear the label field.
      - Set the Payload option to the `JSON` type and a value of `""`.

          ![](../images/clear-json-type.png){:style="width: 300px"}